dideler/dl.fish/README.md

 # fish-dl [![CircleCI](https://circleci.com/gh/dideler/fish-dl.svg?style=svg)](https://circleci.com/gh/dideler/fish-dl)

-Opinionated wrapper around youtube-dl to easily download audio when using the [fish shell].
+Opinionated wrapper around ~~youtube-dl~~ yt-dlp to easily download audio when using the [fish shell].

 All downloads get saved as MP3 in the `$HOME/Music` directory, with a filename from the content's title.